chloechiaw/chloechiaw.github.io/_posts/2025-11-09-Vector-Addition.markdown

 ![Vector addition results]({{ site.baseurl }}/assets/images/image.png)

 #4/465 submissions and one person yassa9 is absolutely mogging everyone with Triton.
-There's a substantial GFLOPs difference compared to everyone else (2x more GFLOPs reached than my 445.366/)
+There's a substantial GFLOPs difference compared to everyone else (he has 2x more GFLOPs than my kernel)

 ## TLDR